If you’re renting these are some things that you should keep in mind:

 According to this formula, anyone buying a home should spend no

-more than 32% of gross income
+more than 32% of gross income on household or accommodation

 expenses, including mortgage payments, property taxes, heating